Selevasio Tolofua

 Selevasio Tolofua (born 31 May 1997) is a French rugby union player.
-His position is in the back row and he currently plays for Toulouse in the Top 14.
+His position is in the back row and he currently plays for Toulon in the Top 14.

 Personal life

 Tolofua comes from a family of four boys, he is the younger brother of Christopher Tolofua, who also started his career with Stade Toulousain.
 He is of Wallisian heritage.